 DOCTOR: The local General Practitioner holds his practice

-immediately beside the drugstore.
+on the ground floor of the old monastic building.
 No appointment is required but

 there is usually a long queue.
 He is available there only on